haohua13/blue-oasis-technical-assessment/README.md

 # blue-oasis-technical-assessment
+Technical assessment of [blueOASIS] (https://blueoasis.pt/).
-Technical assessment using the ESC-50 dataset, with a simple web interface to explore some features of environmental sounds.
+Implementation of a simple CNN using PyTorch and a simple web interface using Flask to explore some features of audio data (Mel spectograms, MFCCs, ZRCs) from the ESC-50 dataset.

 ## Setup Instructions